 Improving the motion of the foot not only has a significant impact on metatarsalgia, but it can cause a total realignment of the whole lower extremity bone structure and a considerable change of foot function.

 Support of all three arches in the foot structure is also important, particularly when standing.
-The Cluffy Everyday insole is the only insole on the market today that supports all three arches in the manner we do, worthy of a utility patent from the U.S. Patent and Trademark Office.
+The Cluffy Everyday insole is the only insole on the market today that supports all three arches in the manner we do, worthy of 3 patents from the U.S. Patent and Trademark Office.
 It is of particular importance in Metatarsalgia that the transverse arch of the foot is properly supported.
 Our unique arch support in this part of the foot is addressing pressure on the ball of the foot in the best possible manner.

 High-heeled shoes will also tend to make metatarsalgia pain worse.
 However, if you have been wearing high-heeled shoes for a while, it is not a good idea to stop wearing them all of a sudden.
 You need to wean off of these gradually and stretch the Achilles tendon as you start to wear shoes with a lower height.
 Shoes with no support through the middle of the foot can put significant stress on the ball of the foot as well.
 Please see our shoe guidelines for proper shoe selection.